Evaguy/Tempora/README.md

 # Tempora
 my fork of https://github.com/teamkongehund/Tempora

-bunch of new features like cleanup redundant timing points
+bunch of new features like cleanup redundant timing points, themes, etc...

 will write a readme when im not lazy lel